wasamasa/emacshorrors.com/src/posts/ielm-used-substitute.rst

 convincing an Emacs process to behave this way in a proper manner is sort of difficult [1]_.

-Such petty things do of course not detract Real Emacs Lisp Hackers™.
+Such petty things do of course not deter Real Emacs Lisp Hackers™.
 Instead of fixing ``comint`` to be more flexible about its mode of operation, well, `just see for yourself`_: